tewendel/interkit-masterarbeit/sites/docs/src/content/guides/howto/actions.svelte.md

 - `method`: a function that is executed when a matching trigger is received.
 It can contain arbitrary code, but usually it sets a `uiKey` or populates a `globalStore`
 - `action` : a combination of multiple triggers and one method.
 - `actions.js`: This file container all actions of the project

+## InterkitClient

+`actions` commonly use the InterkitClient library, which provides a set of common methods.
+See the [InterkitClient](/reference/client/interkit-client) reference.

 ## Example